 The definition allows for many alternative stream strategies using the same extensible structure.
 Streaming approaches are defined that:

-Focus on conveying TAPI global class instance (see also [ONF TR-547] section on “TAPI Global and Local objects”), i.e., specific YANG sub-trees (see 3.5 TAPI Application in detail on page 14).
+Focus on conveying TAPI global class instance (see also [LF TR-547] section on “TAPI Global and Local objects”), i.e., specific YANG sub-trees (see 3.5 TAPI Application in detail on page 14).

 Provide an opportunity for event time reporting that is structured to allow for reporting of time uncertainty (see 4.8 Time on page 68).